Kris-Nale314/learning-lab-ai/README.md

 ---

-*The Framework Assessment Workbench is an experimental tool designed to explore advanced document intelligence techniques and demonstrate strategic AI system design principles.*
+*The Framework Assessment Workbench is an experimental tool designed to explore practical multi-agent orchestration and document intelligence techniques.
+It's a work in progress, continuously evolving as I experiment with different approaches.*